 The other is more like a tight mini skirt that you wiggle your way into.

 I have run across vintage girdles everywhere from thrift stores to estate sales to the finest vintage clothing stores.
 Girdles are also available on Etsy.
 However if wearing what was once someone else’s foundation garment isn’t your gig, you can find new girdles to purchase on-line.
 Secrets in Lace offers up some beautiful girdles including ones with leopard print panels!
 And who doesn’t love a little leopard print?
-What Kate Did also offers a small selection of various girdles.
+What Katie Did also offers a small selection of various girdles.